iosp/simulationICD/README.md

 # simulationICD
 This repository includes the ICD code for simulation of sensors and platform

-There are several directories on this project:
+This is the heirarchy of the project directories:
-1. interfaces - the interfaces of the project
+1. source_code - all of the ICD source code for all the platforms
-2. products - the sensors that someone build. every interface includes icd directory and wrapper directory
-3. communications - the UDP, TCP, etc communications
+    a. communications - UDP, TCP, etc communications
-4. tester - utility to let someone test his code.
+    b. interfaces - the interfaces of the project
+    c. products - the ICD sensors: velodyne, novatel, tiltan, idan.
+NOTICE: ibeo and ipon are there but currently they are not compiled with the           project and not maintained. every product has icd directory and wrapper directory. icd directory has the core code of the sensor, and the wrapper directory has the code that connects the ICD to the simulation.
+    d. tester - main.cpp and tester class to test the project with no need to connect it to the simulation
-5. utilities - Logger, helper, etc - to use in the project
+    e. utilities - Logger, Helper, etc - for the project usage.
-6. comp - the compilation products (exe, lib, but not obj files) are located here.
+2. os - files that are rellevant only for specific os
+    a. linux - makefiles, other scripts
+    b. windows - solution of visual studio
-7. exFiles - external files that are not compile with the project
+3. external_files - files that are not part of the ICD project and are not compiled with it.
-8. makefiles - all the main makefiles of the project (makefile for each product, main makefile, tester makefile)

 Usage with Convoy project in Unity:

 *********Option 1 - automatically:**********
-Run /simulationICD/exFiles/postCompile.sh (make sure that you don't override files that you don't want to override)
+Run /external_files/postCompile.sh (make sure that you don't override files that you don't want to override)

 *********Option 2 - manually ****************
-1. cd ~/simulationICD/makefiles
+1. cd ~/simulationICD/os/linux/makefiles
 2. run "make"(*)
-3. cp ../comp/lib[SENSOR].so ~/ConvoyUnity/Assets/Plugins/
+3. cp comp/lib[SENSOR].so ~/ConvoyUnity/Assets/Plugins/
-4. sudo cp ../comp/lib[SENSOR].so /usr/lib
+4. sudo cp comp/lib[SENSOR].so /usr/lib
 5. sudo ldconfig
-6. cp /simulationICD/exFiles/*.cs ~/ConvoyUnity/Assets/Scripts/LibWrappers/
+6. cp /simulationICD/external_files/*.cs ~/ConvoyUnity/Assets/Scripts/LibWrappers/
 7. mkdir ~/simConfigs/;
-8. cp /simulationICD/exFiles/*.conf ~/simConfigs/
+8. cp /simulationICD/external_files/*.conf ~/simConfigs/

 (*) - if you want to use tester (with Tester.cpp) - run "make -f makefile_tester" and use ../comp/simicd binary file.